3

 – Philippe

-Jun 14, 2017 at 13:35
+Commented Jun 14, 2017 at 13:35

 • @Philippe I gathered that too as a "drip".
 5ml of powder would make the wort almost full strength sterilizer.
 5ml diluted is still about as much left in an unrinsed container.
 The FAQ just says it will produce off-flavor if not rinsed.
 Either way it's a dumper IMO, because they don't disclose what the active ingredients are.
-Jun 14, 2017 at 15:09
+Commented Jun 14, 2017 at 15:09

 • To clarify yes as you both understood it was just a couple drops of diluted solution.
 After reading through all of this and having a word with guys down at my local homebrew shop (who assured me it was absolutely fine) I am going to just let my brew go and see how it tastes, anything nasty and it gets dumped.
 Thanks for your help guys.
-Jun 15, 2017 at 12:33
+Commented Jun 15, 2017 at 12:33

 3